Improve your Cash Conversion Cycle with Asset Finance

 It measures the amount of time the value of the stock is tied up in the production and sales process before it is converted into cash through sales to customers and it is an important metric for equipment suppliers when managing their cash flow.

 This is an excerpt from our free white paper, Winning More Business: Offering finance to your customers.
-Discover how the White Oak UK Partner Programme can help you increase sales, reduce your cash conversion cycle and protect your margins.
+Discover how White Oak can help you increase sales, reduce your cash conversion cycle and protect your margins.

 Looking for fuss-free asset finance to support a purchase for your business?
-Take a look at our asset finance solutions here.
+Take a look at our asset finance solutions.

 CASH CONVERSION CYCLE BEFORE FINANCE

 The above diagram illustrates how the CCC measures the amount of time needed to sell equipment, the amount of time needed to collect receivables and the length of time the company has to pay its bills without incurring penalties.